idosal/mcp-ui/docs/src/guide/client/resource-renderer.md

 ### Render Data format

-Giving conext to the iframe is crucial for building the best user experience.
-We distinguish three type of data to provide as a context for rendering.
+Giving context to the iframe is crucial for building the best user experience.
+We distinguish three types of data to provide as context for rendering.

 - **mcp** —  data exchanged with the MCP server
 - **host** — information provided by the host to the iframe